addrummond/jsonstream/Readme.md

 Token{Kind: ArrayEnd, ...}
 ```

-### Parsing dictionaries
+### Parsing objects

-Within a dictionary each token represents a value.
+Within an object each token represents a value.
 The associated key is
 obtained via the `Key` field.
-The sequence of tokens for the dictionary
+The sequence of tokens for the object
 `{"foo": "bar", "baz": "amp"}` is as follows:

 ```go